wetlife/workstationCreation/README.md

 # workstationCreation
 This repo contains scripts to streamline workflows on an efficient linux workstation using git, latexmk, and vim.
-This README.md lists steps to configure the requisite software for using the workflow, as well as the workflow.
+This README.md lists steps to configure the requisite software for using the workflow as well as the workflow.
 Steps are listed in the order I take them.

-## Part A: Easily Run a Linux Workstation on Alongside ChromeOS on a Chromebook!
+## Easily Run a Linux Workstation on Alongside ChromeOS on a Chromebook!
 1. Put the chromebook in developer-mode.
 2. Download crouton from https://goo.gl/fd3zc .
 3. Enter the shell(AKA the terminal or the command-line) by pressing control-alt-t and typing `shell`